 Also called an Advent calendar, this calendar counts the days of Advent in anticipation of Christmas.
 The Advent Calendar first appeared in Germany at the end of the 19th century.
 The word “advent” is derived from the Latin word for “arrival” — adventus.
 Although blockchains tend towards agnosticism, everyone, no matter the religion or creed, can partake in the countdown to Christmas—particularly if there’s chocolate involved.

 Thanks to capitalism, retailers around the world have harkened upon this opportunity to sell Christmas calendars around virtually every theme.
-There are 24 days of stationery sets, 24 days of Lego Star Wars, 24 days of Icelandic Gin, 24 days of Marshmallows, and outrageously priced Luxury Jewelry Calendars.
+There are 24 days of stationery sets, 24 days of Lego Star Wars, 24 days of Icelandic Gin, and outrageously priced Luxury Jewelry Calendars.
 If you don’t happen to have USD 136,526 laying around for a box of jewelry, check out Mintbase’s NFT Christmas Calendar.

 It’s free to enter, free to play, and offers the chance to win some unique NFTs.